-Note: This article is based on polyurethane finishes, not waxed or oiled timber floors.
+Note: This article is based on solid timber flooring with polyurethane finishes, not waxed or oiled timber floors.

 - Vacuum or sweep regularly